2001 Spanish Grand Prix: Qualifying

 Each driver was limited to twelve laps during Saturday's one-hour qualifying session, with the starting order determined by their fastest laps.
 The 107% rule was in force during this session, which required each driver to set a time within 107% of the fastest lap to qualify for the race.
 It was sunny but breezy for qualifying, and with softer tyre compounds and traction control, the quickest lap was six seconds faster than Häkkinen's pole position time in 2000.
 Michael Schumacher increased downforce in his Ferrari and completed eight of his twelve laps on three sets of soft compound tyres.
 He secured his fourth pole position in five races of the 2001 season and the 36th of his career with a lap of 1:18.201, a new track lap record set with 15 minutes left on his third set of tyres.
-Häkkinen turned off traction control to limit understeer, and his quickest lap late in qualifying was 0.085 seconds slower for second.
+Häkkinen turned off traction control to limit understeer in certain parts of the lap, and his quickest lap late in qualifying was 0.085 seconds slower for second.
 Coulthard took third after being demoted from second by teammate Häkkinen.
 He could not lap quicker owing to car balance concerns and Heidfeld bulking his final run.
 Barrichello qualified fourth, setting the same time as in Saturday morning practice.
 He battled both McLaren drivers for position late in the session.
 Ralf Schumacher was the highest-placed Michelin-shod entrant in fifth.
 Jordan's drivers Trulli and Frentzen took sixth and eighth, respectively, on the soft Bridgestone tyre compounds.
 Trulli had slower cars on his quickest lap while Frentzen improved with each lap despite losing time in the final sector.
 Villeneuve, seventh, spun into the gravel trap at the end of the pit lane straight due to disconnected rear brakes.
-He was sent out with his car 10 kg overweight due to ballast that should have been removed for a run with low fuel, and had a slight brake issue during qualifying.
+He said his rear brakes were not correctly connected for his first run, and was sent out with his car 10 kg overweight due to ballast that should have been removed for his second run with low fuel.
 The Sauber cars of Räikkönen and Heidfeld were ninth and tenth.
 Räikkönen regretted not changing his car's setup from practice, but Heidfeld drove the spare C20 car, which had been setup to suit him instead of his teammate due to a driveshaft problem with his race car while on an installation lap for his opening run.